Newton (footballer, born 2000)

-Newton Araújo da Costa Júnior (born 12 March 2000), simply known as Newton, is a Brazilian footballer who plays as a defensive midfielder for Botafogo.
+Newton Araújo da Costa Júnior (born 12 March 2000), simply known as Newton, is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club São Paulo.

 Career

 Born in Salvador, Bahia, Newton joined Jacuipense's youth categories in 2018.
 He made his senior debut with the club on 19 January 2019, coming on as a half-time substitute in a 2–1 Campeonato Baiano away loss to Bahia de Feira, before returning to the under-20s.

 Definitely promoted to the main squad in February 2021, Newton featured rarely before moving to Bahia de Feira in the Série D on loan on 4 June of that year.
 Upon returning, he became a regular starter for Jacupa, scoring his first senior goal on 22 May 2022 in a 1–1 away draw against ASA.

 On 8 August 2022, Newton signed for Botafogo and was initially assigned to the under-23 team.
 He made his Série A debut on 3 December 2023, coming on as a late substitute for Gabriel Pires in a 0–0 home draw against Cruzeiro.

+On 31 December 2023, Botafogo exercised Newton's buyout clause, with the player signing a four-year contract.
+The following 17 April, after being rarely used, he was loaned to fellow top tier side Criciúma until December.

+Upon returning to Fogão in January 2025, Newton impressed and renewed his link until December 2028 on 4 February.
+Mainly a backup under head coach Renato Paiva, he finished the year being regularly used by Davide Ancelotti.

+On 15 July 2026, Newton signed a three-and-a-half-year contract with São Paulo.